 Rod is an agricultural economist who started his own consulting and market research business in biotechnology after 11 years with the Battelle Memorial Institute.
 He is involved with the fertiliser and pesticide industries and has developed methodologies to understand the dynamics of weeds, insects and diseases in crops.
 He is a naturalist and fisherman and has had a rod at Wherwell on the River Test for many years.

-Having enjoyed diving whilst studying Animal and Plant Ecology at Loughborough University, Fiona then spent 34 years working for Wessex Water, managing Environmental Services and project managing their freshwater research.
-Her career included many years representing Wessex Water on water industry steering groups for research and national standards as well as working locally with partners on the Hampshire Avon and developing a pilot project for the new Catchment Based Approach.
-Fiona continues her interest in river conservation as chair of the Stour and Poole Harbour Catchment Partnerships, the River Restoration Centre and also on the Council of the Freshwater Biological Association
+Having enjoyed diving whilst studying Animal and Plant Ecology at Loughborough University, Fiona spent 40 years working for Wessex Water, managing Environmental Services and project managing their freshwater research.
+Her career included many years representing Wessex Water on water industry steering groups for research and national standards, and developing the new Catchment Based Approach in Dorset.
+Fiona continues her interest in river and catchment restoration with the CABA National support group, as vice chair of the River Restoration Centre and with various specialist river charities and research organisations.

 Clay’s professional background is in the software industry, having founded Admiral plc (now part of Logica) in 1979.
 He is currently non-executive chairman of Anite plc and SThree plc.
 He is a trustee of Economist Newspapers Ltd, and a non-executive director of Herald Investment Trust plc.
 He was a former non-executive director of BT, and chairman of the Met Office.
 He is a riparian owner on the lower Test and is chairman of the Test and Itchen Association.